propane-and-electrons/bcard-rgbdmx/README.md

 * RS-485 serial interface, suitable for DMX512
 * 8P8C connectors for serial in/out
 * Termination resistor with jumper
+* It has all my contact information on it so you know how to get in touch with me

 ### Documents